-This beautiful Neo-Classical domed structure was once home to Canada's parliament but is today used variously as a produce market, art gallery, concert venue, reception hall and shopping mall.
+This beautiful Neo-Classical domed structure was once home to Canada's parliament but is today used variously as a produce market, art gallery, shopping mall.
 The symmetrically designed gem of Vieux-Montréal features a Greek Revival portico and cast-iron columns made in the early 1800s (see p56).